Real Estate Terminology: Real Property

 An appurtenant easement refers to someone lending a part of their attached real property to another person for a specific purpose.
 It is an agreement made between two people to allow an outsider to traverse across parts of their property to get to another destination.

-Example: the owner of a property who has built a driveway may allow someone else to walk or drive through the driveway in order to get to a facility that is further on.
-Sometimes, this can be done without any money being passed between both parties.
-In other cases, the landowner may require a one-time fee in exchange for granting access to the other person.
+Example: A property owner with a driveway may allow someone else to walk or drive through it to reach another facility.
+This can sometimes be done without any exchange of money, or the landowner may require a one-time fee for granting access.

-Appurtenant easements can also include the right to use a shared driveway or common areas such as a park or a swimming pool in a housing community.
-These easements are usually recorded in the property deed and can affect the property’s value.
+Appurtenant easements can include the right to use shared driveways or common areas like parks or swimming pools in a housing community.
+These easements are typically recorded in the property deed and can impact the property’s value.

 Why Are Appurtenances Important in Real Estate?